-My own story is a bit of a turnaround because when I was first pregnant, it’s probably an understatement to say I was not at all looking forward to giving birth.
+My own story is a bit of a turnaround because when I was first pregnant, I was not at all looking forward to giving birth.

 I remember watching a video in high school of a women giving birth.
 She was lying on her back in hospital.
 It was really quite terrifying and definitely acted as contraception for me for a number of years!

 And from what I’d seen on TV and the stories I’d heard from friends, giving birth was not something I was relishing.